 Fad diets seen on TV can be encouraging, but the truth is most of these "programs" are less about healthy weight loss and more about losing weight fast.
 These unhealthy, unbalanced diets often foster weight gain, not weight loss over time.

 Fortunately, more and more overweight adults and even children are turning to professionals for help, who not only help them achieve their weight loss goals but keep them on track and healthy for the long term.
-If you're looking for the highest quality medical weight loss in Isle of Palms, SC, look no further than Back 2 Health Physical Medicine.
+If you're looking for the highest quality medical weight loss Near Me Isle of Palms, SC, look no further than Back 2 Health Physical Medicine.

 If you were to ask one of our experienced clinicians their tips for a healthy life, maintaining a healthy weight would be at the very top of the list.
 This is especially true given the prevalence of certain viruses like COVID-19, which can wreak havoc on the body of an unhealthy, overweight individual.
 Unfortunately, given the sheer number of diet plans and "miracle" weight loss supplements, dieting can be a confusing, counterproductive journey.
 To make matters worse, many of these weight loss programs are not medically tested or supervised, which is dangerous.